pdwaggoner/purging/README.md

 ## How do I get `purging `?

-Though the full package will soon be released on CRAN, you can download the full, yet pre-released version (1.0.0) in the attached R scripts in these files in my `purging` repository on GitHub.
-Check back for the full release at CRAN soon.
+You can download the package and documentation at [CRAN](https://CRAN.R-project.org/package=purging).
 If you have any questions or find any bugs requiring fixing, please feel free to contact me.
-If you use the package for any published work, either formally or informally, please let me know _first_.

 ## How do I cite `purging`?